Eric20Junior/printf/README.md

-All the files are to be compiled on Ubuntu 14.04 LTS Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c Include the "holberton.h" header file on the functions using the _printf
+All the files are to be compiled on Ubuntu 14.04 LTS Compile your code with gcc -Wall -Werror -Wextra -pedantic *.c Include the "main.h" header file on the functions using the _printf